renovate-bot/zw/docs/guides/02_ice.md

 <img src="/img/include/ice-239x200.png" alt="ice" width="239" height="200" />
 </div>

-:::info

-**F&A**: What is **ice**?
+:::info F&A: What is ice?

-- The word **ice** means something that's added (like ice to a drink) – and in ZI syntax it means adding a modifier to a next zi command, and also something that's temporary because it melts – and this means that the modification will last only for a single next zi command.
+The word **ice** means something that's added (like ice to a drink) – and in ZI syntax it means adding a modifier to a next zi command, and also something that's temporary because it melts – and this means that the modification will last only for a single next zi command.

 :::